 Let me give you an example.
 Women got out of the house with various placards and marched to get their rights.
 Furious about this, in the following weeks, Nation.com reports murders, rapes, and sexual abuse.
 There was at least 12 murder which was blanketed in the fancy term ‘honor killing,’ and in just two weeks, there were 2776 murders in Pakistan.
 Reread it now slowly.
 Two thousand seven hundred and seventy-six.
 This was the number.

-Two thousand seven hundred seventy-six lives lost, 2276 lives disappeared.
+Two thousand seven hundred seventy-six lives were lost, 2276 lives disappeared.
 Gone!

 So it ultimately boils down to the fact that since we endorse patriarchy, we water the seed of misogyny.
 It won’t end right away.
 These men have grown up in an environment where they were systematically taught to follow these practices.
 They can’t unlearn all that in a night by reading one article.
 But when we start discussing this, the next generation will see better values, better lifestyles, and better men.
 The age after that will be even better.